-When students are admitted to the program, they are assigned a Major Professor.
-You may change your Major Professor as you progress through the program if you find the interests of other faculty more closely align with your own.
-The Major Professor is the student's advisor and Dissertation Chair.
-It is most helpful to students if meetings between a student and their Major Professor occur regularly.
+When students are admitted to the program, they are assigned an Advisor.
+The Advisor is the student's advisor and Dissertation Chair.
+It is most helpful to students if meetings between a student and their Advisor occur regularly.

 Meeting regularly facilitates consistent review of the student's progress in the program.
-Scheduling these meetings is usually initiated by the student and is something the student will want initiate right away.
-The Major Professor will advise the student about course work and consult with the student in designing and carrying out their studies and dissertation.
-Topics worthy of regular review with your Major Professor include:
+Scheduling these meetings is usually initiated by the student and is something the student will want initiate rightaway.
+The Advisor will advise the student about course work and consult with the student in designing and carrying out their studies and dissertation.
+Topics worthy of regular review with your Advisor include:

-- Class schedules and academic progress - Progress towards completion of clinical and supervision hours - Progress towards completion of pre-dissertation and dissertation research - Progress on timeline towards completion of degree - Professional development - Additional topics of pertinence to the student or dissertation chair
+- Class schedules and academic progress - Progress towards completion of your residency research project and dissertation - Progress on timeline towards completion of degree - Professional development - Additional topics of pertinence to the student or dissertation chair

-Students should keep their Major Professor informed about their professional goals and unique needs and professional activities.
-Students have the primary responsibility for developing their Program of Study beyond required coursework, and for designing the pre-dissertation and dissertation.
-A student's Major Professor (along with other faculty) is a significant resource in finding opportunities for professional involvement.
-Professional involvement includes presenting papers at professional meetings, acquiring student officer positions in professional associations, and having a variety of teaching, research, and clinical experiences.
-The Major Professor can assist students in finding their first professional position upon graduation.
-This involves writing letters of recommendation, being alert for the type of positions for which the student would be suited, and making personal contacts where appropriate.
+Students should keep their Advisor informed about their professional goals and unique needs and professional activities.
+Students have the primary responsibility for developing their Program of Study beyond required coursework, and for designing the residency research project and dissertation.
+A student's Advisor (along with other faculty) is a significant resource in finding opportunities for professional involvement.
+Professional involvement includes presenting at professional conferences, acquiring student officer positions in professional associations, and having a variety of teaching, research, and clinical experiences.
+The Advisor can assist students in finding their first professional position upon graduation.
+This involves writing letters of recommendation, being alert for the type of positions for which the student would be suited and making professional contacts where appropriate.